-Students are issued a range of accommodations based on their documented disabilities and CSD staff observations in their direct work with students.
-Students access their accommodations at their discretion during the term and may select just some of them for your particular class.
+Students are issued a range of accommodations based on their documented disabilities, as well as CSD staff observations during their direct work with students.
+Students access their accommodations at their discretion during the term and may select just some of them for a faculty member's particular class.

 In fulfilling accommodation needs, CSD staff work collaboratively with faculty, staff and students.
-Faculty and staff should readily consult with CSD staff to discuss strategies for facilitating accommodations as well as effective instructional strategies with students.
-The following is information to assist your understanding of key accommodations that students may utilize during the term.
+Faculty and staff should consult with CSD staff to discuss strategies for facilitating accommodations, as well as effective instructional strategies with students.
+The following is information to assist your understanding of key accommodations that students may use during the term.

 Extended Time and Distraction-free Environment for Testing-taking

 CSD will proctor exams for students requesting to use their accommodations for extended test time and exams taken in a separate distraction-free environment.
 Students usually take their exams in the CSD office (Lincoln Park or Loop) that is the same campus at which the class takes place.
 However, we employ a flexible approach to the exam location as special circumstances may preclude that the student takes the exam in the CSD office not located on the same campus as the class location.

 You will receive an email alert for students who have scheduled an exam in the CSD office.
 If you do not receive an email alert for a CSD student in your course, expect the student to take the exam in class with no extended time accommodation.